How does this medication work? What will it do for me?

 - symptoms of heart failure (e.g., shortness of breath, leg/ankle swelling)

-- symptoms of jaundice (e.g., yellow colour to skin and eyes, with or without itchy skin)
+- symptoms of liver problems (e.g., yellow colour to skin and eyes, with or without itchy skin)

 - symptoms of stroke (e.g., sudden headache, dizziness, weakness or numbness, difficulty speaking, vision changes)